foogaro/resp3string/README.md

 # Core logic

-The implementation needs to be portable, so I considered using either Golang or Rust.
-Since I’ve already worked with Golang but haven’t had the chance to explore Rust yet, I decided to go with Rust to start learning something new.

 The implementation should be highly portable, allowing it to run efficiently across various platforms and environments without needing significant changes to the codebase.
 With that in mind, I focused on languages known for their portability and performance, like Golang and Rust, both of which are ideal for building cross-platform libraries that maintain speed and reliability.
 Since I’ve already worked with Golang but haven’t had the chance to explore Rust yet, I decided to go with Rust to start learning something new.